Hunters Hill: Demographics

-The median household weekly income was high at $2,700.
-Monthly mortgage payments were also high, with a median of $3,500 compared with the national figure of $1,755.
-According to the Australian Taxation Office statistics for the financial year of 2016-2017, the postcode of 2110 (Hunters Hill & Woolwich) had an average taxable income of $156,069 making it the 10th wealthiest suburb in Australia.
+The median household weekly income was high at $3,413.
+Monthly mortgage payments were also high, with a median of $4,333 compared with the national figure of $1,863.
+According to the Australian Taxation Office statistics, the postcode of 2110 (Hunters Hill & Woolwich) had an average taxable income of $215,456 making it the 9th wealthiest suburb in Australia.